seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 ## DNS and Route 53

+### Routing Policies

+- Simple ( one record with multiple IP addresses )
+- Simple ( all values returned in random order )

 - SOA ( Start of Authority ) record contains the NS records
 - A record stands for Address, used to translate a domain to an IP address
 - C record ( Canonical Name ) resolves one domain name to another domain name